-This section summarizes the needs and improvements identified in the Collier County Ten-Year Transit Development Plan (TDP) (Tindale Oliver 2020c), which is incorporated by reference into this LRTP and was developed by CAT in coordination with the Collier MPO.
-Transit needs information identified this document was used to assess transit needs for the County and its municipalities in the next 20 years.
+This section summarizes the needs and improvements identified in the Collier County Ten-Year Transit Development Plan 2021-2030 (TDP) (Collier MPO 2020c), which is incorporated by reference into this LRTP and was developed by CAT in coordination with the Collier MPO.
+The TDP is a 10year horizon plan to support the development of an effective multimodal transportation system within a specific jurisdiction.
+TDPs are required to be a transit provider's planning, development, and operational guidance document - creating a crucial link between a transit system and the livability and equity in the communities that it serves.
+Transit agencies are required to do major updates to their TDPs every 5 years and provide annual progress reports in the interim years as a prerequisite to receive State Block Grant funds.
+Transit needs information identified this document was used to assess transit needs for the County and its municipalities through 2045.